Kerb4k/ECU/README.md

 ## Introduction
 ECU project is meant to be used in the HPF24 and future cars.
-The project should provide a stable platform for the future development.
+The project should provide a stable platform for future development.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)